andreamoro-git/blog/_posts/2023-08-18-how-to-include-LaTeX-in-a-docker-image.md

 ---
 # How to include a LaTeX distribution inside a docker image

-Instructions on how to include LaTeX in a docker image are scarce.
-One of the issues is that standard LaTeX distributions are huge, and the docker image will be huge as well.
+I needed to include LaTeX in a docker image to compile a latex file from within a python script, but instructions on how to include LaTeX in a docker image are scarce.
+One of the issues with running LaTeX inside a docker container is that standard
+LaTeX distributions are huge, and I have read some reports of docker not working with them.
 The solution is to use a minimal LaTeX distribution, such as [TinyTeX](https://yihui.org/tinytex/).
 To do so you need to add the following lines to your Dockerfile: